 We're going to dive into some of the most common questions about that sticky, shaggy stuff we call dough.
 What is gluten and how frightened should I be?
 What does kneading do?
 Should my arms be this tired?
 And, Oh No!
 I'm freaking out, how do I get this dough off of myself?

 Before we get into the nitty gritty of actually making our dough, let's take a quick look at what exactly we'll be tackling today.
-Mixing a basic bread, like our workhorse loaf, boils down to five simple steps.
+Mixing a basic bread, like our Simple Crusty White Bread, boils down to five simple steps.
 You can read through them all, or jump to a step from the list below!

 - Step 1: Gather your ingredients.